Find out how services are affected during the COVID-19 pandemic.

 Libraries and mobile libraries

 From Monday 19 April, public PCs will be available for essential use only, and 30 minute slots will be available to book.
 Staff will not be able to provide assistance.
-(These facilities will not be available at Haltemprice or Leven).
+(These facilities will not be available at Leven).

 Caddy liners will be available at the door.
 There will be a strict limit on the number of customers at all sites, so queueing is likely.
 Customers are reminded that only single households/support bubbles will be allowed.
 Mixed households will not be able to visit a site together.